 Now, we know the actual water vapor pressure.

-A tank has 1m3 volume and contains air.
-At the beginning, tank is at 500C air and it is started to cool upto to 200C.
-Initial relative humidity (RH) is 80% and finally air is saturated due to cooling process.
+A tank has 1m3 volume and contains air inside it.
+At the beginning, tank is at 500C temperature and it is started to cool upto to 200C.
+Initial relative humidity (RH) is 80% and at 200C, air is saturated due to cooling process.
 Calculate followings.